coneco-lab/brainstim-multimodal/README.md

     - Clearly demonstrated interest in the subject, beyond the minimum required

 > [!WARNING]
-> Pay extra attention to clear formal writing: it is a real evaluation criterion!
+> Pay attention to clear formal writing: it is a real evaluation criterion!
 Write as you would in a written exam, a thesis, or a scientific paper.
 Do not write as you would in your own notes.
-Informal or unclear writing might significantly affect your grade
+Informal or unclear writing might significantly affect your grade.
+>
+> **Good, sufficiently formal example:**
+>
+> "As can be seen in the plot, the signal is characterised by high-amplitude fluctuations"
+>
+> **Bad, too informal example:**
+>
+> "you see that the eeg goes up and down very fast"

 ### Submission instructions